Private information leakage from polygenic risk scores

 Abstract

-Polygenic Risk Scores (PRSs) predict the likelihood of individuals to develop certain diseases based on their genetic variations.
-However, the privacy implications of publicly sharing PRS values are often underestimated.
-In this work, we demonstrate that PRS can be exploited to recover genotypes and potentially de-anonymize individuals.
-By using dynamic programming and population-based likelihood estimation, we show that it is possible to reconstruct a portion of an individual’s genome from their single associated PRS values.
-We highlight the risks of combining multiple PRSs to improve genotype-recovery accuracy, which can lead to the re-identification of individuals or their relatives in genomic databases or to the prediction of additional health risks, not originally associated with the disclosed PRSs.
-We then develop an analytical framework to assess the privacy risk of releasing individual PRS values and provide a potential solution that facilitates sharing without decreasing the utility of the shared PRS models.
-These results underscore the importance of treating individual PRSs as sensitive data and of implementing stronger safeguards for genetic privacy.
+Polygenic Risk Scores (PRSs) estimate the likelihood of individuals to develop complex diseases based on their genetic variations.
+While their use in clinical practice and direct-to-consumer genetic testing is growing, the privacy implications of public PRS sharing are often underestimated.
+In this work, we demonstrate that PRSs can be exploited to recover genotypes and to de-anonymize individuals.
+We describe how to reconstruct a portion of an individual’s genome from a single PRS value by using dynamic programming and population-based likelihood estimation, which we experimentally demonstrate on PRS panels of up to 50 variants.
+We highlight the risks of combining multiple, even larger-panel PRSs to improve genotype-recovery accuracy, which can enable the re-identification of individuals or their relatives in genomic databases or the prediction of additional health risks, not originally associated with the disclosed PRSs.
+We then develop an analytical framework to assess the privacy risk of releasing individual PRS values and provide a potential solution for sharing PRS models without decreasing their utility

 Publication